samyuktsriram/ClutchMomentsFootballAnalysis/README.md

 Beta2: Data Engineering
   1. Uses a list of teams in the dataset to find and sort games based on teams in the dataset.
   2. Creates a new database with the following information for every game: 'Team', 'TeamsPlaying', 'Score_at_80', 'Score_at_FT', 'GoalLikelihood_Team', 'GoalLikelihood_Opp', 'GoalDiff_at80', 'GoalDiff_atFT '
   3. Exports this new database to excel, csv.
-The above information can be used to find avarages, standard deviations in GoalLikelihoods across teams, further analysis over the entire set of matches.
+This dashboard can be used to examine team performance, find avarages, standard deviations in GoalLikelihoods across teams, further analysis over the entire set of matches.

 Documentation of code: